shmizhang/xovee.github.io/README.md

 ## Resue

-If you want to use this page template, please add a link at the footer of your site, e.g.:
+If you want to use this template, please add a link at the footer of your site, e.g.:

 ```html
 <footer>